-The friendly staff at Greater Springfield Veterinary will accept and evaluate sick and injured wildlife or stray domestic animals, free of charge.
+Our staff will accept and evaluate sick and injured wildlife or stray domestic animals, free of charge.

-We can rely on specifically trained wildlife carers and sanctuaries if specific rehabilitation or long term medical treatment is required.
+We rely on specifically trained wildlife carers and sanctuaries if specific rehabilitation or long-term medical treatment is required.

-Stray domestic animals without a microchip or tag identification will be sent to the Ipswich City Council Pound so they may be reunited with thier owners, or rehomed through the correct channels.
+Stray domestic animals without a microchip or tag identification will be sent to the Ipswich City Council Pound so they may be reunited with their owners, or rehomed through the correct channels.

 If you are concerned about wildlife or a stray animal after hours, please refer to the following organisations:

 When helping injured wildlife or stray animals, please stay safe – never put yourself in danger!
-Be alert as wildlife and scared domestic animals will often try to bite or scratch when injured or afraid.
+Be alert as wildlife and scared domestic animals may bite or scratch when injured or afraid.

 Where possible, wrap the animal in a towel and place them in a secure box with adequate ventilation.
 If you rescue a wild animal, always take note of the location in which the animal was found, so it can be released back into its native habitat once rehabilitated.